 Mr. Wooldridge serves as an advisor and counsel to a number of publicly-held companies on a variety of corporate and securities law matters.
 His advice on compliance matters, corporate governance disclosure requirements, and other issues is invaluable, as is his experience in advising other publicly-held companies.

-Director since 2016

-Chairman of Nominating and

-Corporate Governance Committee
+Director since 2014 Member of Audit Committee Member of Nominating and Corporate Governance Committee

-Member of Personnel and
+Director since 2016 Chairman of Nominating and Corporate Governance Committee Member of Personnel and Compensation Committee

-Compensation Committee